Andi Lila: PAS Giannina

 Lila completed a transfer to Greek side PAS Giannina on 24 June 2011 by signing a three-year contract worth €200,000 plus bonuses.

-He was given squad number 3 and made his competitive debut on 27 August by starting in the goalless draw against Aris Thessaloniki in the opening week of 2011–12 Superleague Greece.
-In his first full season at Ajax of Epirus Lila contributed with 21 league appearances, scoring no goals as the team finished 8th in championship.
-With 8 yellow cards, Lila had the second worst disciplinary record within the team.
+He was given squad number 3 and made his competitive debut on 27 August 2011 by starting in the goalless draw against Aris in the opening week of the 2011–12 Super League Greece.
+In his first full season at the Ajax of Epirus, Lila made 21 league appearances as the team finished eighth in the championship.
+With eight yellow cards, he recorded the second-worst disciplinary record in the squad.

-Lila begun his second season on 25 August 2012 by playing in the 0–0 draw versus Platanias at Zosimades Stadium.
-He made his first Greek Football Cup appearance later on 29 November in the 1–0 win against Panserraikos in the first leg of third round.
-His first score-sheet contributions for the club came later on 8 December as he netted the opener of the 0–2 win at Kerkyra.
-His second of the season came on 24 January of the following year in the second leg of Greek Football Cup against Fostiras, leading his team into a 2–3 win and progression to quarter-finals.
-He concluded his second season in Greece by playing 35 matches between league and cup, as PAS Giannina finished 5th in championship and was eliminated by Olympiacos at the quarter-finals of cup.
-Once again he had the second worst disciplinary record within the team.
+Lila began his second season on 25 August 2012, playing in a 0–0 draw against Platanias at the Zosimades Stadium.
+He made his first Greek Cup appearance on 29 November 2012 in a 1–0 win against Panserraikos in the first leg of third round.
+His first goals for the club came on 8 December, when he scored the opener in a 2–0 away win against Kerkyra.
+His second goal of the season followed on 24 January 2013 in the second leg of the Greek Cup against Fostiras, helping PAS Giannina secure a 3–2 victory and progress to the quarter-finals.
+He finished the season with 35 appearances in all competitions, as PAS Giannina placed fifth in the league and were eliminated by Olympiacos in the Greek Cup quarter-finals, once again registering the second-worst disciplinary record within the team.